-Term loans are usually taken to make purchases on real estate or equipment.
+Term loans are usually taken to make real estate or equipment purchases.
 The goal is to expand a business.
-That can be in the amount of land or the inventory a company occupies.
-The goal is fulfilling a business’s needs and providing money so that a company may grow or so that an individual may finally be able to start a business of their very own.
+The goal is fulfilling a business’s needs and providing money so that a company may grow or so that an individual may finally be able to start a business of their own.

 These kinds of purchases are considered investments due to having an impact on the future growth of a business.
 This means they can also have an impact on how long the term may turn out to be.

 Although it’s not the only option, many business owners will turn to a bank when they’re looking to apply for a small business loan.
-Maybe they already have some accounts open, or they feel a personal connection to the bank.
-The bank could also be well trusted when it comes to wealth management.
 Although pursuing a bank is common, it’s best to look at all your options and compare rates.

-Applying for a term loan will be a process that will take weeks or months.
+Applying for a term loan can take several weeks or months.
 In order to apply for one, you’ll need to visit a bank you trust and meet your assigned banker.
 You’ll then need to fill out and submit an application.

-An SBA Guaranteed Loan is subsidized by the government and has become a favorite due to its appealing rates and terms for loans.
-The government agency it’s backed by is the Small Business Administration, known for offering support to smaller businesses.
+An SBA-guaranteed loan is subsidized by the government and has become a favorite due to its appealing rates and terms.
+The government agency is backed by the Small Business Administration, which is known for offering support to smaller businesses.
 The SBA works with lenders like credit unions, banks, and charitable organizations to provide a fraction of loan payments to these businesses.

-7(a) loans are the SBA’s lending program and through 7(a) loans, the SBA is able to provide 85% of loans in the $150K region and 75% of anything higher than $150K.
-Because of 7(a), these loans can be used towards creating new businesses, growing existing businesses, new construction, a business’s capital, and refinancing existing debt.
+The SBA is able to provide 85% of loans in the $150K region and 75% of anything higher than $150K.
+These loans can be used towards creating new businesses, growing existing businesses, new construction, a business’s capital, and refinancing existing debt.

-These loans are mostly beneficial for businesses that are looking to expand or evolve and are provided by Certified Development Companies.
-Disaster Loans are loans with low-interest rates to be used to help repair property, inventory, or equipment that have been destroyed or damaged in a disaster.
-They are also the only program by SBA that is not only for small businesses but for bigger ones as well.
+These loans are most beneficial for businesses that are looking to expand or evolve and are provided by Certified Development Companies.
+Disaster loans are loans with low-interest rates to be used to help repair property, inventory, or equipment that have been destroyed or damaged in a disaster.
+They are also the only program by the SBA that is not only for small businesses but for bigger ones as well.

-The other two types of fast loans are Commercial Mortgage and Business Acquisition.
+The other two types of fast loans are commercial mortgages and business acquisition loans.

 Before applying for a loan, there are steps you should follow in order to best prepare.

-3) Compose a solid business plan.
+3. Compose a solid business plan.
 This will show lenders the foundation of your business and how profitable it will prove to be.
 It’s very important to show a strong business venture and a business plan that is on track.
 A business plan should start off with a basic summary of your company.
-Then, it should include:
+Then, it should include the following:

 Below are the summarized steps to getting a loan for your business venture.